yw-fang/yw-fang00.github.io/index.md

 # Conferences and workshops

-The conferences with only poster presentations are all omitted.

 ## Oral presentations

 1. Oral talk (specially invited): "Electric-field switching of polar displacements in a newly predicted polar metal", The Second DUT Xinghai Youth Forum (The section of physics), Dalian University of Technology, Dalian, China, May, 2019.